What is Intuitive Eating?

 1. Reject the Diet Mentality – Say no to the diet mindset by rejecting the thoughts and feelings that the next diet will be the “one”.

 2. Honor Your Hunger – Our bodies need energy and nutrients to function.
 Restrictive diets keep our bodies from being fed the way they need.
-Food restriction leads to extreme hunger and food obsession causing episodes of overeating.
+Food restriction leads to extreme hunger and food obsession causing episodes of overeating and oftentimes feelings of guilt.
 Honoring hunger helps heal this vicious cycle.

 4. Challenge the Food Police – Tell your inner policeman to “get out”.
 Don’t let food rules ruin your life by telling you what you are “allowed” to eat.

 5. Respect Your Fullness – Your body is constantly telling you things, so it’s time to listen up.
 Listen to and respect your body’s fullness cues.

 6. Discover the Satisfaction Factor – Our food should be satisfying!
 When we eat foods that satisfy us, food turns into a more enjoyable experience that not only enriches our lives but helps us feel content.

 7. Cope with Your Emotions with Kindness – Humans learn early on that eating is a source of comfort and pleasure.
 As we age and begin to deal with more difficult emotions, some learn to use food as a way to cope.
 Unfortunately though, food isn’t always the right answer to negative emotions and sometimes it ends up making us feel worse.
 Learning when and how to soothe negative emotions with kind coping mechanisms is one way that “out of control” feeling around food can be reduced.

 8. Respect Your Body- Give up on unrealistic expectations.
 Respect all the things that your body allows you to do and be.
 Stop saying hateful things about your body.
 You wouldn’t talk to your loved ones that way, so it’s time to stop talking to yourself that way too.